MattTS01/Quake-III-Arena-D3D11-HDR/README.md

 - Areas with animated textures appear darker than expected
 - 4k resolution doesn't seem to fill the screen properly
 - scoring/leaderboard seems broken
+- MSAA not currently supported due to change in MSAA handling for new swapchain type

 # HDR CVARs